zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\sum_{n=1}^{\infin} (2 n + 1) \left( |a_n|^2 + |b_n|^2 \right).
 $$

-If we return to Eqn.
+As we return to Eqn.
 18.37 and take Eqn.
-18.32 into account, we will face another integral
+18.32 into account, we face another integral

 $$ \tag{18.43}
 \begin{aligned}